byuccl/f4pga-classroom/README.md

 - My email address is:
 - My BYU netid is:

-Then, move on to the second step (*Step2_Installing_Testing*) below to install the tools and do an initial test.
+Then, move on to the [second step](Setup_And_Tutorials/Step2_Installing_Testing.md) below to install the tools and do an initial test.

 Once that is done you can move on to the third step and start testing your class designs.